Friday, February 26, 2010

 makAraH tu smRitaH brahmA, praNavaH tu trayAtmakaH || (ITRANS)

-the sacred 'om' is made up of a+u+m [a + u = o] and
+The sacred 'om' is made up of a+u+m [a + u = o] and

 a stands for viShNu